-The tenant is not liable of damage that was pre-existing, or which was caused by a third party (not a visitor to them) such as a break-in or flooding in a neighbouring apartment, providing these were reported at the time (s 62).
+The tenant is not liable for damage that was pre-existing, or which was caused by a third party (not a visitor to them) such as a break-in or flooding in a neighbouring apartment, providing these were reported at the time (s 62).

 If the tenant is liable for any item, it should be appropriate depreciated according to the age of item.

-The landlord also has a duty to mitigate loss or damage.
+The landlord has a duty to mitigate loss or damage.
 The landlord may make an application for compensation over and above the amount of the bond.